PBDL Dataloader Project

 Figure 1: Vorticity predictions for an incompressible flow with a Reynolds number of 1000 (top) and for a transonic flow with Mach number 0.52 (bottom) over 200 000 time steps.

-Stability Criteria: For the U-Net models with unrolled training, we investigate the key criteria to achieve fully stable rollouts over extremely long horizons in the following.
+Stability Criteria: Focusing on the U-Net networks with unrolled training, we will next focus on training multiple models (3 each time), and measure the percentage of stable runs they achieve.
+This provides more thorough statistics compared to the single, qualitative examples above.
+We’ll investigate the first key criterium rollout length, to show how it influences fully stable rollouts over extremely long horizons.
 Figure 2 lists the percentage of stable runs for a range of ablation models on the Traext data set with rollouts over 200 000 time steps.
 Results on the indiviual Mach numbers, as well as an average are shown.

 Figure 2: Percentage of stable runs on the Traext data set for different ablations of unrolled training.